 For multiple antenna radioastronomy projects, system phase stability is a mandatory condition.
-It allows precise high resolution imaging of objects.
+It allows precise high resolution imaging of objects, increases signal to noise ratios in several observation methods and allows use of advanced algorithms for signal processing.

-High phase stability in our scalable design is achieved through centralized frequency generation and distribution with multi-output LVPECL hubs, that have equiphased outputs for multiple devices.
+High phase stability in our scalable design is achieved through centralized frequency generation and distribution with multi-output LVPECL hubs (CLKHUB02A), that have equiphased outputs for multiple devices.
 LVPECL logic is used on every system critical clock signal distribution hub.
 LVPECL logic has advantage over LVDS in signal integrity robustness.
 LVPECL uses higher logical levels and higher signalling currents.
-Consumption currents of LVPECL logic are near constant over operating frequency range due to use of bipolar transistor this minimises voltage glitches which are typical for CMOS logic.
-One drawbacks of that parameters is high power consumption of LVPECL logic.
+Power consumption of LVPECL logic are near constant over operating frequency range due to use of bipolar transistors this minimizes voltage glitches which are typical for CMOS logic.
+One drawbacks of that parameters is high power consumption of LVPECL logic which easily reach tens of milliamperes per device.

-This design ensures that all devices have access to the defined phase and known frequency.
+This design ensures that all system devices have access to the defined phase and known frequency.